megangoyette/DG/docs/index.md

 # Data Governance at The New York Times

-**This site contains a collection of standards, processes and useful information from the Data Governance team.**
+**This site contains a collection of standards, policies, processes, and useful information from the Data Governance team.**

 # Who is Data Governance?